openscope/openscope/documentation/spawnPatternReadme.md

 ## Key descriptions

 * _(*) denotes a required field_
-* All keys are required to be present and can be left as an empty string when not used by a particular pattern. ex `"destination": ""` for an arrival pattern.
+* All keys are required to be present and should be set to null when not used by a particular pattern. ex `"destination": null` for an arrival pattern.

 ### airlines*